osadl/OSLOC2JSON/README.md

   -h, --help            show this help message and exit -f [OUTPUT], --filename [OUTPUT]
-                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -e, --expand          replace keys connected by OR with the individual keys and assign the value of the key to all of them -m, --merge           merge all licenses into a single one, has no effect if single license, default file name "merged.json"
+                        name of output file for multiple licenses, has no effect if single license, default "osloc.json" -d, --devel           enable output of information that may be useful for development -e, --expand          replace keys connected by OR with the individual keys and assign the value of the key to all of them -m, --merge           merge all licenses into a single one, has no effect if single license, default file name "merged.json"
-  -o, --optimize        convert a dict with no values to a list of keys or string, if only one, add "-opt" to output file name
+  -o, --optimize        convert a dict with no values to a list of keys or string, append "-opt" to output file name if only one dict
-  -r, --recreate        recreate original checklist from JSON (for debugging) -s, --show            also list the output to screen -v, --verbose         show names and texts the program is using
+  -r, --recreate        recreate original checklist from JSON -s, --show            also list the output to screen -u, --unify           unify license obligations if they are semantically similar as defined in the semantic dict "unifyrules.json"
+  -v, --verbose         show names and texts the program is using

 Either a single OSLOC file is parsed, converted to JSON format and saved under the original name with the suffix ".json", or